 - How good and experienced is the special needs co-ordinator (SENCo)?
 She will be key to the support your child gets, and how well briefed teaching staff are about your child’s needs.

 - How far can the school meet your child’s therapy needs?
-If your child has speech therapy, OT or physiotherapy requirements listed in his/her EHCP, how will the school meet these?
+If your child has speech and language therapy, OT or physiotherapy requirements listed in their Education, Health and Care Plan (EHCP), how will the school meet these?

 - Will your child have a 1:1 teaching assistant to enable her to focus and access the curriculum?